 Michelle works to develop band capacity in fisheries management programs within the Shuswap traditional territory by providing biological support to the fisheries and related biological planning.

-Kathy Meixner, Office Assistant II
+Kathy Meixner, Office Assistant

 Kathy provides clerical and secretarial support to the staff at the SFC.